AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-paimon-vs-iceberg-mutable-streams.md

 category: "Apache Iceberg"
 bannerImage: "./images/paimon-vs-iceberg-mutable-streams/paimon-vs-iceberg-workload-decision-matrix.png"
 tags:
+  - changelog stream paimon
-  - paimon lsm tree
+  - paimon vs iceberg
   - cdc streaming lakehouse
   - apache paimon mutable streams
-  - paimon vs iceberg
-  - changelog stream paimon
+  - paimon lsm tree
 ---

 # When Paimon Beats Iceberg for Mutable Streams

 Most lakehouse format comparisons skip the part that actually matters for streaming teams: how the format handles mutations.
 Apache Iceberg is excellent for append-heavy analytics, schema evolution, and multi-engine compatibility.
 But feed a high-churn CDC stream of updates and deletes into Iceberg using merge-on-read (MoR), and you're managing a growing pile of delete files that accumulate between compaction runs.

 Apache Paimon takes a different approach.
 Its Log-Structured Merge-tree (LSM-tree) architecture is designed from the ground up for continuous upserts.
-For the right workload—high-frequency mutations, Flink-native execution, real-time table freshness requirements—Paimon produces a cleaner operational profile than Iceberg.
+For the right workload, high-frequency mutations, Flink-native execution, real-time table freshness requirements, Paimon produces a cleaner operational profile than Iceberg.
 For the wrong workload, it's an unnecessary complexity burden.

 This post defines the specific conditions where Paimon wins, where Iceberg remains the better default, and what you actually need to configure to use either effectively.